helio-fm/helio-sequencer/Docs/getting-started.md

  * to rename the project, click `Example Project` in the breadcrumb control, and you'll be taken to the project info page, where you can edit some details,
  * after renaming, return to the piano roll page by pressing `Alt + Left Arrow` or by pressing the back button on the top left.
- * note that you can only edit one track at a time: use right-click to switch to another track (or long tap on mobile),
+ * you can only edit one track at a time: use right-click (or long tap on mobile) to switch to another track; holding any modifier key while switching will also adjust the zoom level so that the entire track fits the viewport,
  * to play with arrangement, switch to the pattern roll by pressing `Tab` or `Page Down`, or by clicking the uppermost button in the left sidebar,
  * double-click any clip to return to the piano roll with that clip in focus; at this point you should get an idea of how the sequencer layout works.